Wakafs

 6. An estimate of the expenses annually incurred in the realisation to the income of the wakaf properties; and

-7. The amount set apart under the wakaf for — (i) the salary of the trustee and allowances to the individuals; (ii) purely religious purposes; (iii) charitable purposes; and (iv) pious and any other purposes.
+7. The amount set apart under the wakaf for — (i) the salary of the mutawalli and allowances to the individuals; (ii) purely religious purposes; (iii) charitable purposes; and (iv) pious and any other purposes.

 3. Filing of Tax Returns